iamarchisha/iamarchisha.github.io/projects.md

 ---
 layout: "post"
 title: "Projects"
-date: "2023-06-29 14:16"
+date: "2023-12-27 14:16"
 excerpt: "An overview of my awesomeness."
 ---

 ## Work Experience

-- **Data Scientist - Paamsteps (2022 - Present)**
+- **Data Science Consultant - AVPL International (2023 - Present)**
-  *Developed insightful communication strategies using explainable AI, achieving a 19% increase in converted tenancy rate with customer behavior analysis using SHAP, semantic analysis, NLP techniques.*
+  *Led a team of 5 professionals to develop soil fertility identification using airborne hyperspectral images, proposed a hybrid machine learning model that improved accuracy by 21.09% and applied Agile methodology for project management and documentation.*

 - **Data Scientist - Fractal Analytics (2021 - 2022)**
   *Implemented GANs for synthetic data generation, overcoming data scarcity & complexity while maintaining inter-data and intra-feature relationship with a performance gap of only 6%.
 Conducted EDA, enhanced data processing pipeline, and ensured model stability.*